DeltaXML/vscode-xslt-tokenizer/README.md

 ## How to run

-Launch the extension and open the file `sample/basic.xpath` and use the following settings:
+Launch the extension and open the file `sample/basic.xpath`.

+(Once the semantics tokens are complete) use the following settings:

 ```json
 "editor.tokenColorCustomizationsExperimental": {